 To prevent out-of-band interference from aliasing onto a desired signal at a particular frequency, an anti-aliasing filter is required at the ADC input to attenuate the interference to a level below the level of the desired signal.
-This is accomplished by a lowpass filter in systems with desired signals from DC to $F_S / 2$ or with a bandpass filter in systems with desired signals greater than $F_S / 2$ (under-sampled signals).
-If an appropriate anti-aliasing filter is not included in the system design, the system may suffer from reduced dynamic range due to additional noise and distortion that aliases into the frequency bandwidth of interest.
+This is accomplished by a lowpass filter in systems with desired signals from DC to $F_S / 2$ or with a bandpass filter in systems with desired signals from DC to $F_S / 2$ or with a bandpass filter is not included in the system design, the system may suffer from reduced dynamic range due to additional noise and distortion that aliases into the frequency bandwidth of interest.

 An anti-aliasing filter is required in front of the ADC input in most applications to attenuate noise and distortion at frequencies that alias into any important frequency band of interest during the sampling process.
 An anti-aliasing filter is typically a LC lowpass or bandpass filter with low insertion loss.
-The bandwidth of the filter is typically designed to be less than $F_S / 2$ to allow room for the filter transition band. \mathbb{R} 44 is an example architecture of a 9 pole order LC bandpass anti-aliasing filter with added transmission zeros that can achieve a tight filtering profile for second Nyquist zone under-sampling applications.
+The bandwidth of the filter is typically designed to be less than $F_S / 2$ to allow room for the filter transition band.
+Figure 44 is an example architecture of a 9 pole order LC bandpass anti-aliasing filter with added transmission zeros that can achieve a tight filtering profile for second Nyquist zone under-sampling applications.